Clevedon Hall

 Clevedon Hall is a mansion with 17 acre of land in Clevedon, North Somerset, England.
 It is a Grade II* listed building.
-It is not to be confused with Cliveden on the Thames near Taplow, nor other houses with similar names.
+It is not to be confused with Clevedon Court, Cliveden on the Thames near Taplow, nor other houses with similar names.

 Dating back to the 19th century, it has been used as a private house, hospital school, telemarketing center, and wedding venue.

 Architecture

 The house was built in 1852 in a loosely Jacobean Revival style with a symmetrical seven-bay range to the front.
 Some of the interior features were imported from Leigh Court.
 In front of the building is an ornate stone fountain of a female figure in Greek Revival style, with a relief including angels, lions and dolphins.
 The gate lodge and outbuildings are also in a Jacobean style.
 The lodge and has tall chimneys and a pantile roof.
 The perimeter stone wall on the south, west and northern side of the property is supported by square buttresses.